Mobility Program Guidelines 2019

 4.2.2 Further information

-An application guide including detailed instructions on using the ISEO system will be made available through ISEO and on request prior to the opening of the round.
+An application guide including detailed instructions on using ISEO will be made available through ISEO and on request prior to the opening of the round.

 4.3 Selection Criteria